-In my nearly three decades of experience, I have found that many professionals are anxious about making phone calls; often, they don’t know what to say, or how to expand the conversation beyond the obvious.
-Sure, you can increase your number of daily client calls; but if all you say is a variation of “Hi, how are you; anything new with you?
+In my nearly three decades of experience, I have found many professionals are anxious about making phone calls; often, they don’t know what to say or how to expand the conversation beyond the obvious.
+Sure, you can increase your number of daily client calls, but if all you say is a variation of “Hi, how are you; anything new with you?
 No?
 OK, talk to you next month,” then you’ve achieved nothing!

 Eliminate your fear; become a good listener.
 What your client says provides the next question.
 Approach the conversation as a relaxed chat with a friend.
 Begin with the topic you have in common, the work you’re doing for them.
 Ask about their work, their family, hobbies, etc. Then, casually ask about their plans, their children’s’ or spouse’s goals, etc. As they share information, take copious notes.

-The majority of your conversations should be face-to-face or on the phone.
+The majority of your conversations should be face to face or on the phone.
 Texting and emails are impersonal; your goal is to establish connections that sow the seeds of loyalty.
-Set up Google Alerts so you can receive links to articles on specific topics that align with your client’s interest and send the articles to them.
-If your client is a business owner, suggest the possibility of exchanging referrals (as your relationship strengthens).
-All this nurtures the bonding process.
+Set up Google Alerts so you can receive links to articles on specific topics that align with your clients' interests and send the articles to them.
+If they are a business owner, suggest the possibility of exchanging referrals (as your relationship strengthens).
+All of this nurtures the bonding process.